 The Issuer manages and holds confidential personal information of customers in the conduct of the Issuer's banking operations.
-Although the Issuer has procedures and controls to safeguard personal information in the Issuer's possession, unauthorized disclosures could subject the Issuer to legal actions and administrative sanctions as well as damages that could materially and adversely affect the Issuer's results of operations and financial condition.
+Although the Issuer has procedures and controls to safeguard personal information in the Issuer's possession, unauthorized disclosures could subject the Issuer to legal actions and administrative sanctions as well as damages that could materially and adversely affect the Issuer's results of operations, financial condition and prospects.

 In addition, the Issuer's businesses are exposed to risk from potential non-compliance with policies, employee misconduct or negligence and fraud, which could result in regulatory sanctions and serious reputational or financial harm.
-In recent years, a number of multinational financial institutions have suffered material losses due to the actions of 'rogue traders' or other employees.
-It is not always possible to deter employee misconduct and the precautions the Issuer takes to prevent and detect this activity may not always be effective.
+In recent years, a number of multinational financial institutions have suffered material losses due to the actions of 'roque traders' or other employees.
+It is not always possible to deter or prevent employee misconduct and the precautions the Issuer takes to prevent and detect this activity may not always be effective.
+In addition, the Issuer may be required to report events related to information security issues (including any cyber security issues), events where customer information may be compromised, unauthorized access and other security breaches, to the regulatory authorities.